Fiscal Sponsorship with the Washington Peace Center

 - Politics: Groups we fiscally sponsor need to have read and agreed with our vision and core values and be able to explain how their organizational goals and objectives correlate with them.

-- Lobbying: We can accept groups who spend up to 10% of their resources on direct lobbying.
+- Lobbying: We can only accept groups who spend up to 5% of their resources on direct lobbying.
 This must be tracked and reported on annually.

-- We don’t sponsor locally-focused groups based outside of the DC Metro area.
+- We do not sponsor locally-focused groups based outside of the DC Metro area.
 You can look through the national fiscal sponsorship directory to find a more appropriate sponsor: http://www.fiscalsponsordirectory.org

-- We don’t sponsor groups based in DC but working on national or international issues (versus local issues) unless they fall in into our central areas of peace, anti-war and movement-building work.
+- We do not sponsor groups based in DC but working on national or international issues (versus local issues) unless they fall in into our central areas of peace, anti-war and movement-building work.